Aladeenb/summarAIze/dapp/README.md

   - Approved - a boolean that marks whether the summary is approved
   - Discard - a boolean that deletes the summary if true.
   > Check if Discard is needed

+## notes

+- creating a list of summaries is irrelevant.
+User have to start/create a summary and then the list will automaticatly be generated.
+=> this involves changing the 'create_summary'.